awazbhujel/Prime-Netflix-Hotstar-Dashboard-Power-BI/README.md

 - **Dynamic Filters:** Adjust filters to explore the dataset more deeply.
 - **Export Data:** Export visualizations or data for further analysis.

 ## Conclusion

 The Amazon-Netflix-Hotstar Dashboard project serves as a powerful tool for exploring and gaining insights from the datasets of Amazon Prime, Netflix, and Disney+ movies and TV shows.
 With interactive visualizations, filtering options, and custom metrics, this dashboard provides users with the ability to analyze and visualize data in a user-friendly and informative manner.

-**Key Takeaways:**
-- The combination of data from multiple sources allows for a comprehensive view of the streaming content landscape.
-- Users can easily filter and explore data by genre, release year, and user rating, facilitating deep insights into content preferences.
-- Custom metrics and dynamic visualizations offer a nuanced understanding of content popularity and trends.